Code-Fellows-School-Work/cf201-lab5b/README.md

 ### Reflections and Comments

 * This is my finalized About Me Project.
 Previous iterations of this project consisted of smaller projects with various levels of difficulty designed to build upon the previous iteration.
+Josh Higler helped improve my code in lab 4 and I imported that work into lab 5b.